EricFillion/CMPE-327/Documentation/Tests/frontend_tests.md

 **How our team organized the documentations of the test cases**

-**Our understanding of how the chosen testing framework works to test the frontend, including yur understandings of when and how the test cases will be running directly on GitHub**
+**Our understanding of how the chosen testing framework works to test the frontend, including your understandings of when and how the test cases will be running directly on GitHub**

+Our chosen testing framework is a combination of pytest, SeleniumBase, and unittest's mocking functionality.
+It will allow us to have an instance of the server running, with certain backend functions mocked dynamically for each unit test.
+Using SeleniumBase for the unit test, we can manipulate a web browser to click on and enter text into different inputs, and assert that the correct text or webpage is displayed.
+This will allow us to ensure that our frontend user interface works the way we intended.

+The testcases will be executed automatically as a GitHub Action whenever a pull request is created.
+The GitHub Action will provide a clean environment for testing, fetch the requirements for the app, run the testcases, and report if any errors occurred.
+This will allow us to ensure that all commits going into the codebase are safe and do not break any existing system functionality (it is automated regression testing).

 **How we are going to organize different test case code files?**